Set up “Build-Your-Own Dinner” with these dinner bars ideas, and watch your kids happily eat their dang dinner for once in their lives.

 Fillers like browned beef, chickpeas, seared chicken, sweet potatoes (psst, this is my homemade taco seasoning!)

 Toppings like diced avocado, sour cream, diced red onion.
+With Fiesta Rice Casserole on the side, natch.

 Check out these posts about putting together a Taco/Fajita/Burrito Bar: